The Invention of Cinema

 In Carol Reed’s British classic The Third Man (1949), the anticipation of Welles’ character Harry Lime rivals that of Kurtz in Apocalypse Now.
 Also in Britain, Ealing perfected their niche for comedy with Kind Hearts and Coronets (Robert Hamer, 1948) and The Ladykillers (Alexander Mackendrick, 1955), both starring Alec Guinness.

-Michael Powell and Emeric Pressburger co-directed a series of British masterpieces in the 1940s, including the celestial fantasy A Matter of Life and Death (1946; an influence on the 1987 Wim Wenders film Der Himmel Über Berlin), produced by their company The Archers, launched in 1943.
-Powell and Pressburger's films were far superior to the standard British productions of the period, cheap 'quota quickies' churned out following a 1927 law requiring a proportion of all exhibited films to be dosmestically produced.
+Michael Powell and Emeric Pressburger co-directed a series of British masterpieces in the 1940s, including the celestial fantasy A Matter of Life and Death (1946; an influence on the 1987 Wim Wenders film Wings of Desire (Der Himmel Über Berlin), produced by their company The Archers, launched in 1943.
+Powell and Pressburger’s films were far superior to the standard British productions of the period, cheap ‘quota quickies’ churned out following a 1927 law requiring a proportion of all exhibited films to be dosmestically produced.

 After World War II, directors turned increasingly towards social realism and reverted to monochrome cinematography.
 This visually, thematically, and psychologically dark style was known as film noir, influenced by German Expressionism and the B-movie Stranger on the Third Floor (Boris Ingster, 1940).
-The term was originally used by French critics to describe the Poetic Realist films of the 1930s; Nino Frank used it in 1946 in reference to mid-1940s American detective films.
+The term was originally used—somewhat derogatively—by French critics to describe the bleak Poetic Realist films of the late 1930s, and it was later applied to American crime films of the 1940s.
 Recurrent motifs of film noir (and its melodramatic offshoot, film gris) include world-weary detectives, sultry femmes fatales, and urban crime narratives.
-Classic noirs include Billy Wilder's Double Indemnity (1944), Jacques Tourneur's Out of the Past (1947; retitled Build My Gallows High for its UK release), and John Huston's The Asphalt Jungle (1950).
-Charles Laughton's lyrical The Night of the Hunter (1955) is also stylistically a noir film.
+Classic noirs include Billy Wilder’s Double Indemnity (1944), Jacques Tourneur’s Out of the Past (1947; retitled Build My Gallows High for its UK release), and John Huston’s The Asphalt Jungle (1950).
+Charles Laughton’s lyrical The Night of the Hunter (1955) is also stylistically a noir film.
 Cinematographer John Alton was responsible for some of the most visually stylish noirs, including The Big Combo (Joseph H. Lewis, 1955).

 Humphrey Bogart played the archetypal noir detectives Sam Spade in The Maltese Falcon (John Huston, 1941) and Philip Marlowe in The Big Sleep (Howard Hawks, 1946).
 Marlowe was also played by Robert Montgomery, in Lady in the Lake (1947, directed by Montgomery); the film was shot entirely from a Marlowe’s perspective, thus Montgomery is only seen by the audience when he is reflected by a mirror.